19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Conditions/Dying.md

 ## Turns Until Death Counter

-When a PC starts dying, they roll a d4 and add [Half](../Core%20Procedures/Half.md) their [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) + 1.
+When a PC starts dying, they roll a d4 and add [Half](../Core%20Procedures/Half.md) their [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) — minimum of 1.
 This number is the "Turns Until Death Counter".
-The PC [Dies](#Dead) after that many [Turns](../Core%20Procedures/Turn.md) — minimum of 1.
+The PC [Dies](#Dead) after that many [Turns](../Core%20Procedures/Turn.md).

 The moment a PC's [Turns Until Death Counter](#Turns%20Until%20Death%20Counter) reaches 0, they [Die](#Dead).

-If a PC takes damage while [Dying](Dying.md), they make a [DC](../Core%20Procedures/DC.md) 25 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check or die.

-On a success, they gain another [Scar](../../Player%20Characters/Derived%20Statistics/Scars.md).

 ## Death Saves